Frequency and Phase Synchronization in Distributed Antenna Arrays Based on Consensus Averaging and Kalman Filtering: Kalman Filter based Decentralized Frequency and Phase Synchronization

 \section{Kalman Filter based Decentralized Frequency and Phase Synchronization}

-In the previous section, we observed that the frequency drifts and phase jitters as well as the frequency and phase estimation errors at the nodes introduce the total phase error upon convergence of the DFPC algorithm that deteriorates the synchronization between the nodes.
-Although an improvement in $SNR$ tends to reduce this phase error but in practice an increase in $SNR$ requires an increase in the signal power which may be limited by the hardware constraints and the multipath fading in communication channels between the nodes.
-The Kalman filter is a popular method used for computing the minimum mean square error (MMSE) estimates of the unknown quantities if their state transitioning model follows an auto-regressive process and the observations are a linear function of these quantities \cite{Anderson1979}.
-Recently, Kalman filtering (KF) has been used for the time synchronization between the nodes in \cite{KF-TS_2015, KF-TS_2019, KF-TS_2021} where the oscillators time drifting models are exploited.
-In this section, to reduce the residual total phase error we propose a Kalman filtering based decentralized consensus algorithm for the frequency and phase synchronization between the nodes in an open-loop CDA.
-The proposed algorithm is referred to as KF-DFPC and it integrates Kalman filtering with the DFPC algorithm described earlier to improve synchronization between the nodes.
+In the previous section, we observed that the frequency drifts and phase jitters as well as the frequency and phase estimation errors at the nodes introduce the total phase error upon convergence of the DFPC algorithm that deteriorates the synchronization between the nodes. {An increase in $\text{SNR}$ reduces the phase error of DFPC, but given the multipath fading channels between the nodes, an improvement in $\text{SNR}$ can be achieved by increasing the signal power, which may be limited by the hardware constraints.} The Kalman filter is a popular method used for computing optimal the minimum mean square error (MMSE) estimates of the unknown quantities if their state transitioning model follows a first-order Markov process and the observations are a linear function of these quantities \cite{Anderson1979, Claser_2021}.
+Recently, KF has been used for the time synchronization between the nodes in \cite{KF-TS_2015, KF-TS_2019, KF-TS_2021} where the oscillators time drifting models are exploited.
+Thus, in this section, to reduce the residual total phase error {at the faster update intervals} we propose a Kalman filtering based decentralized consensus algorithm for the frequency and phase synchronization between the nodes in a distributed array.
+The proposed algorithm is referred to as KF-DFPC and it integrates Kalman filtering with the DFPC algorithm described earlier to improve synchronization between the nodes. {Alternatively, the model-free adaptive filtering algorithms such as the diffusion least mean squares algorithm \cite{LMS_2010, Claser_2021}, and the KF-based distributed state estimation algorithms in \cite{Saber_2009, Xin_2022, Sayed_2010} can be used; however, it is shown through the simulation results later in this section that our proposed KF-DFPC algorithm outperforms and converges faster than these contemporary algorithms at lower SNRs and for the sparsely connected arrays, whereas for the large densely connected array, the use of KF does not increase the computational complexity of DFPC.}

 In order to use Kalman filter for the frequency and phase estimation at the nodes, we need to define their state transitioning model and the observation model as per its framework \cite{Anderson1979}.
 Let at the $k$-th time instant, the unknown frequency and phase of the $n$-th node can be defined as a state vector $\bdx_n(k)=[f_n(k),\theta_n(k)]^T$.
-Using the frequency and phase offset models discussed in Section \ref{modeling_ftheta}, we can write the state transition model for each $n$-th node as
+Using the frequency and phase offset models discussed in Section \ref{modeling_ftheta}, we can write the state transition model for the $n$-th node as

 where $\bdu_n\triangleq\left[\delta f_n,\delta \theta^f_n+\delta \theta_n\right]^T$ and $\bdu_n\sim\N(\bdzero,\bdQ)$ in which the correlation matrix $\bdQ$ is given by